SpaceX IPO hits $2 trillion as Blue Origin faces setbacks

 Blue Origin CEO Dave Limp stated the company intends to fly again before the end of this year, though some employees expressed skepticism to the Financial Times.
 The timing of the failure is particularly damaging as Bezos had indicated just a week before the blast that the company was prepared to accept outside investors, suggesting it was gaining ground on its competitors.

-SpaceX now possesses two significant revenue streams that Blue Origin lacks: the profits from its Starlink business and the capital raised through its record IPO.
+SpaceX now possesses two significant revenue streams that Blue Origin lacks: the profits from its Starlink business and the capital raised through its record IPO, which totaled $75 billion.
 Bezos continues to fund Blue Origin primarily by selling Amazon stock.
 Furthermore, SpaceX's valuation is bolstered by its expansion into artificial intelligence, having acquired xAI and planning to operate data centers in orbit.

 The fallout from the explosion extends beyond Blue Origin.
 AST SpaceMobile Inc., which is building a broadband network for phones, had its BlueBird satellites booked on the New Glenn rocket.
 With the rocket currently grounded, the hardware lacks a launch vehicle, delaying the deployment that underpins the company's valuation.
 Meanwhile, SpaceX shares rose roughly 6% above $170 on their second trading day, surpassing two of three early analyst targets.

-Can Blue Origin secure outside investors following the New Glenn failure, or will it remain dependent on Jeff Bezos' personal wealth?
+Can Blue Origin secure outside investors following the New Glenn failure, or will Jeff Bezos continue to rely on selling Amazon stock?